raviverma2791747/Social-Media/README.md

-# A social networking site made using React,Django and bootstrap
+# A social networking site made using React,Django and Bootstrap

 ## Instructions to run
 1. open terminal in root directory